How do you soundproof and muffle the engine compartment in a boat?

 - Install vibration-damping rubber isolators between the engine and the hull.

-Quieter and more pleasant boating experience
+Quieter and more comfortable boating

-Less engine noise creates a calmer and more relaxed environment onboard.
+Less engine noise creates a calmer and more relaxed environment on board.

-Reduced wear on the boat’s structure
+Reduced wear and tear on the boat's structure

 Increased comfort for crew and passengers